I learned how to tune a drum through Paul Lovens

 Paul is certainly one of my greatest inspirations, and I was always happy to be able to give something back to him.

-There was a memorable encounter in 1999 in Weimar, where we played at a festival; he with Globe Unity, I with Uli Gumpert, and the organizer tried to make off with all the money after the concert.
-In the evening after the concert in the hotel bar, Paul raved to me about the Dionne Warwick recordings of Burt Bacharach songs.
-He said the drummer there was his favorite, but he never found out who actually played drums there.
-He even took out an ad in DownBeat magazine to find out.
-I made it my business and took some time to find out, but eventually I was able to tell him that studio ace Gary Chester was playing on those records.
-And those records became my favorites, too.
+There was a memorable encounter in 1999 in Weimar, where we played at a festival; he with Globe Unity, I with Uli Gumpert, and the organizer tried to run off with all the money after the concert.
+The night after the concert, in the hotel bar, Paul was raving to me about the Dionne Warwick recordings of Burt Bacharach songs.
+He said the drummer on those was his favorite, but he never found out who actually played the drums.
+He told me he even placed an ad in DownBeat magazine to find out.
+I made it my mission to find out, and after a while I was able to tell him that studio ace Gary Chester played on those recordings.
+And those recordings became my favorites as well.